ztimothy96/page_turner/README.md

 Instructions:

 0. Download the facial landmarks detector and place in root folder.
-Install all dependencies (imutils, opencv-python, keyboard, shlex).
+Install all dependencies (imutils, opencv-python, numpy, dlib, keyboard, shlex).
 1. Call the script in Terminal ("python3 turn_pages.py").
 2. Open your music score in Adobe Acrobat.
 Alternatively, you can also let the program open scores for you using set_up_score().
 3. Turn your head slightly for about a second in the desired direction, and page will follow!